boredsquirrel/Arkenfox-softening/Addon-recommendations.md

 Arkenfox is done, but Firefoxes own parameters aren't everything that can increase your privacy.

-Be aware that Addons interfering with Network traffic, or Addons that are only Frontends for external services (translators, converters, etc.) will make you more unique or track you in general.
+Be aware that Addons interfering with Network traffic, or Addons that are only Frontends for external services (translators, converters, etc.) will make you more unique or track you actively.

 The Addon [Translate webpages](https://addons.mozilla.org/en-US/firefox/addon/traduzir-paginas-web/) ([Source Code](https://github.com/FilipePS/Traduzir-paginas-web) seems to be an exception, sending only Traffic to Google if you actively choose so.

+Firefox Translate, now preinstalled, uses a different method by entirely relying on local translation after downloading the database.
+Recommendation!

 ## ![Image](https://addons.mozilla.org/user-media/addon_icons/0/722-64.png?modified=238235f7) [NoScript](https://addons.mozilla.org/en-US/firefox/addon/noscript/)
 The only Addon installed on the Tor-Browser.

 My softening has enabled WebGL, so make sure to block it on all security levels in the settings.

-The presets are made for usability with many big tracking companies being on "Trust", you can change that under "Permissions per Website".
+NoScripts presets are made for usability with many big tracking companies being on "Trust", you can change that when right-clicking on the addon icon, there on the "Snake with Tools" icon, then under "Permissions per Website".

 In general it doesn't hurt to block all sites from using:

 - WebGL (Games and some Maps need that)
 - Ping
 - Noscript (Sites may display their "no javascript" variant or simply refuse to work.
-As useless as the "Do not track" setting)
+As useless as the "Do not track" setting, as nearly no site respects it, but you can be tracked through it)
-- Unrestricted CSS (Sites will load wayslower but its more secure)
+- Unrestricted CSS (Sites will load wayyy slower but its more secure)
 - LAN
 - others

 Unrestricted CSS is way faster, so if your browser gets too slow for your needs, enable it for trusted domains.
+Bad CSS can cause memory overflows, afaik there was an issue in Firefox that made it vulnerable towards that.

 ## ![Image](https://addons.mozilla.org/user-media/addon_icons/607/607454-64.png?modified=mcrushed) [UBlock Origin](https://addons.mozilla.org/en-US/firefox/addon/ublock-origin)
-This Addon increases security, as Arkenfox removes Googles "Safe Browsing".
+Ublock Origin increases security, as Arkenfox removes Googles "Safe Browsing".
 It uses local filterlists to block tracking and malware domains, ads and more.

 Using the right filterlists you can also use it to block Coockie Banners or "Social media" icons.
+Or using the small "dropper" tool you can remove any site elements you want, cookie banners, ads, annoying buttons,...

 ## ![Image](https://addons.mozilla.org/user-media/addon_icons/2738/2738435-64.png?modified=042b804c) [LibRedirect](https://addons.mozilla.org/en-US/firefox/addon/libredirect/)
 This addon redirects common tracking monopoles to privacy-friendly servers hosted by volunteers, running OpenSource software.